• Github

 Mechanisms to Modulate¶

 The Mechanisms to be modulated by an LCControlMechanism are specified in the modulated_mechanisms argument of its constructor.
 An LCControlMechanism controls a Mechanism by modifying the multiplicative_param of the Mechanism’s function.
 Therefore, any Mechanism specified for control by an LCControlMechanism must be either a ProcessingMechanism, or a Mechanism that uses as its function a class of Function that implements a multiplicative_param.
-The modulate_mechanisms argument must be either a list of such Mechanisms, or a Composition (to modulate all of the ProcessingMechanisms in a Composition – see below). see below).
 If a Mechanism specified in the modulated_mechanisms argument does not implement a multiplicative_param, it is ignored.
+The modulate_mechanisms argument must be either a list of suitable Mechanisms, or a Composition (to modulate all of the ProcessingMechanisms in a Composition – see below).
 A ControlProjection is automatically created that projects from the LCControlMechanism to the ParameterPort for the multiplicative_param of every Mechanism specified in the modulated_mechanisms argument.
 The Mechanisms modulated by an LCControlMechanism are listed in its modulated_mechanisms attribute).

-If Composition is assigned as the value of modulate_mechanisms, then the LCControlMechanism will modulate all of the Processing Mechanisms in that Composition, with the exception of any ObjectiveMechanisms that are assigned a the objective_mechanism of another ControlMechanism.
+If a Composition is assigned as the value of modulate_mechanisms, then the LCControlMechanism will modulate all of the Processing Mechanisms in that Composition, with the exception of any ObjectiveMechanisms that are assigned as the objective_mechanism of another ControlMechanism.
 Note that only the Mechanisms that already belong to that Composition are included at the time the LCControlMechanism is constructed.
 Therefore, to include all Mechanisms in the Composition at the time it is run, the LCControlMechanism should be constructed and added to the Composition using the Composition's `add_node method) after all of the other Mechanisms have been added.

 Structure¶